bashirk/groups-bot/README.md

 * Custom keyword responses
 * Structured conversation support

-Follow the [walk-through](https://developers.facebook.com/docs/messenger-platform/quickstart) to learn about settting up your own FB robot in more detail.
+Follow this [walk-through](https://developers.facebook.com/docs/messenger-platform/quickstart) to learn about settting up your own FB robot in more detail.
 This project can be used as a substitute for the github project in the tutorial.

 ## License

 See the LICENSE file in the root directory of this source tree.
 Feel free to use and modify the code.

-## Get Started
+## Getting Set Up

 1. Sign up for you own Github account
 2. Fork this project so that you can edit it